Welcome to the Northants Bird Ringing Group

 Swifts collect their nesting material on the wing, by catching feathers and pieces of grass blowing in the wind.
 The nesting material is then glued together using their saliva.
 This makes nest building a very time-consuming process.
 To give them a head start, all the nestboxes were fitted with nest concaves, which also ensured they had a nice sturdy cup in which to lay their eggs.
 These were constructed using squares of plywood, of varying thicknesses, with concentric holes of different sizes.
 Once glued together, they provided a cup-shaped profile with a vertical rim to prevent eggs rolling out.

-Internal view showing nesting cup
+Internal view showing nesting cup for Swift nest box

 The nestboxes were also designed to ensure that their use could be monitored.
 The internal nestboxes were constructed with opening panels on the back, and the external nestboxes were fitted with opening lids.